 Always dreamed of riding a centaur or the Trojan Horse?
 Just pay a visit to Zatorland’s Park of Mythology, bring 5 zloty and that dream might come true.

 I was thinking about a way to get into Zatorland for free.
 Maybe we should build a wooden horse, hide inside and put it in front of the park’s entrance?
 But clearly, someone already had a similar idea in the past…

 The Park of Mythology isn’t the most… well… mythical place on Earth.
 It’s some kind of Fairtytale Forest like the one at Efteling, but it didn’t get as much care.
 The result is a rather tacky place which doesn’t feel like it belongs in 2018.
 That’s why the park’s most popular feature is the children’s playground and a rope course, which both have nothing to do with Greek mythology.

-This was my first ever visit to Zatorland and it will probably be the last.
-Unless they decide to add an enormous rollercoaster, there’s not a single reason to come back.
-At the moment, I guess Zatorland isn’t considering a B&M flyer or Mack Mega Coaster, so I’m saying farewell to the oddest theme park resort I’ve visited in 2018.
+This was my first ever visit to Zatorland and it will probably be the last one.
+Unless they decide to add an enormous roller coaster, there’s not a single reason to come back.
+At the moment, I guess Zatorland isn’t considering a B&M Flying or Mack Mega Coaster, so I’m saying farewell to the oddest theme park resort I’ve visited in 2018.
 Despite the fact that Zatorland was everything but amazing, Zator is still the place to be if you’re looking for thrills.
-Just a few kilometres further, Energylandia is trying to become Europe’s premier rollercoaster destination.
+Just a few kilometres further, Energylandia is trying to become Europe’s premier roller coaster destination.
 How smooth is that launched Vekoma coaster?
 How soaked will I be after a ride on Intamin’s super-tall water coaster?
 And how sensational is the brand-new Hyperion?
 We’re about to find out this afternoon.